 Debtors and creditors with no stated interest rate and receivable or payable within one year are recorded at transaction price.
 Any losses arising from the impairment are recognised in expenditure.

 h) Future commitments

-Commitments made but not yet paid in respect of charitable grants are provided for in the financial statements and are disclosed in note 11.
+Commitments made but not yet paid in respect of charitable grants are provided for in the financial statements.

 i) Property transactions

 Property transactions are treated as taking place on the date that contracts are exchanged.